What will end job interviews?

 The words “can’t”, “impossible”, “hate”, and “stupid” are all indications of a problem creator.
 A candidate who gives the indication that they are a problem creator won’t get hired for a number of reasons.
 I am listing only two from what would be a very long list below:

 - I work in HR.
+This makes me one of two guys.
 I am either the guy that is tasked to help the manager solve their messy people problems, or I am tasked to solve them myself.
 If I see a problem creator when looking to fill a position, I will look at the 100 other candidates I know are out there.
 That is one of the benefits of being the gatekeeper and wouldn’t you do the same thing.

 If you want to get hired, and more importantly if you want to receive more opportunity in your current gig, stay away from the use of the words “hate”, “can’t”, “impossible” and “stupid”.